Typical MOQ per SKU: 5k pcs; tiered pricing from 20k+.NDA & compliance support available.

 2. Choose private-label formulas from a reputable manufacturer.

-You can upgrade to custom formulas after your sales grow.
+You can upgrade to custom formulations or find high-quality private label hair care Solutions after your initial sales grow.

 3. Use standard packaging with high-quality labels.